 dandy teletypes

-since display technology was very uncommon, very expensive back
+since display technology back then was very expensive.

 Older kids can learn more from browsing the rest of our site.